sageserpent-open/kineticMerge/README.md

 Then run `cs install --contrib kinetic-merge`, and you're all set to go, it will put the latest release of `kinetic-merge` on your path.

+Run `cs update kinetic-merge` to check for and install any updated latest release.

 You can also invoke Kinetic Merge via Coursier without actually installing it:

 ```